 Out of the box, the Galaxy A30 is reminiscent of typical Samsung flagship phones from the past.
 The phone is light feeling, curvy and has a white plastic finish that does not attract any smudges.
 On the rear is also where you find the fairly responsive fingerprint scanner.
 To me, the phone is a bit on the slippery side so you would be better off with the case provided out of the box.

 Aside from this, the phone’s buttons are relatively sturdy with the essentials such as the 3.5mm headphone jack and the Type-C USB port.
 Even though the phone has such a slim profile, it is able to pack a 4,000mAh battery capable of fast charging technology.
-The other interesting feature the phone has is a dual-SIM and simultaneous microSD card slot expansion up to 512GB, giving users much needed versatility.
+The other interesting feature the phone has is a dual-SIM and simultaneous micro-SD card slot expansion up to 512GB, giving users much needed versatility.

 One of the biggest selling points for this phone is its display.
-At 6.4 inches, it is Samsung’s Infinity-U type Super AMOLED panel, where the notch houses the 16MP selfie camera.
-Straight away, colours come across as saturated, which is pleasing to the eye but not good when it comes to colour accuracy.
+At 6.4-inches, it is Samsung’s Infinity-U type Super AMOLED panel, where the notch houses the 16MP selfie camera.
+Straight away, colours come across as saturated which is pleasing to the eye but not good when it comes to colour accuracy.

 The Galaxy A30 runs off an Exynos 7904 hexa-core chip clocked at 1.8GHz alongside up to 4GB of RAM.
 The software it uses is Android 9.0 Pie and Samsung’s proprietary OneUI 1.1.
 This includes Bixby Home, Bixby Reminder and Samsung Pay limited to a few markets.
-So far, general animations, multitasking and browsing have been smooth on the phone but it will be interesting to see how it holds up with more user applications installed.
+So far, general animations, multitasking and browsing has been smooth on the phone but it will be interesting to see how it holds up with more user applications installed.

 Samsung’s Galaxy A30 serves as a benchmark for how much value phones can get you nowadays.
-By no means is this phone a replacement for a flagship.
+By no means is this phone a replacement to a flagship.
 But it definitely gets all that you would need, cutting corners without making any major sacrifices.